 Acclimation is one of the most important steps of any installation and one that many people neglect to do.
 But if you want to ensure the optimum stability for the lifetime of your floors, and we think you probably do, then please don’t skip this step.

 Bring the boxes of bamboo into the house and store them in the very room you will be installing them in.
-If you’re installing planks in an upstairs bedroom, don’t leave them down in the cellar and vice versa, as temperature ad moisture content of both rooms will not be the same.
+If you’re installing planks in an upstairs bedroom, don’t leave them down in the cellar and vice versa, since the temperature and moisture content of both rooms will not be the same.

-Slice open up the lengths of the box and end flaps including the interior cellophane and stack the boxes up to 5 boxes high on the ground for a minimum of 72 hours, and if you can cross stack them that is preferable.
-Ideally you will want to allow acclimation to happen over a period of 3-10 days (some brands that aren’t moisture balance properly require longer acclimation periods).
+Slice open up the lengths of the box and end flaps, including the interior cellophane, and stack the boxes up to 5 boxes high on the ground for a minimum of 72 hours.
+Preferably, try to cross-stack them.
+Ideally, you want to allow acclimation to happen over a period of 3-10 days (some brands that aren’t moisture-balanced properly require longer acclimation periods).
 The goal here is to reach a balance between the new floor and indoor surroundings before installation begins.
-Neglecting this step will invariably result in floors that squeak, have excessive movement and excessive gapping.
+Neglecting this step will invariably result in floors that squeak, have excessive movement, and have excessive gapping.

 Mind the Expansion Gap

 And speaking of gapping, it’s really important to remember during installation to leave a space (gap) of at least 1/4 to 1/2 inch around the perimeter of your floor.
-Many DIYers don’t realize that this also means around solid fixtures like the kitchen island and columns, not just the obvious walls in the room.
+Many DIYers don’t realize that this also means, for example, installing bamboo flooring in kitchens around solid fixtures like the kitchen island and columns, not just the obvious walls in the room.
 So think of it this way, the gap should be left along all vertical surfaces in the room.
-Once the floor has been installed, this gap would be hidden with decorative accessories like baseboards and shoe molding.
+Once the floor has been installed (What is the cost to install bamboo flooring?), this gap will be hidden with decorative accessories like baseboards and shoe molding.